 Accessing the Collection

 All of the federal, state, and local publications part of the Research Center collections.
 Many federal and state publications are available for checkout and can be routed to a branch library of choice.
-For assistance accessing these collections, phone Customer Care (918-549-7323).
+For assistance accessing these collections, call Customer Care (918-549-7323), or Ask a Question online.

-TCCL's federal and state publications are included in the library's online catalog.
-Access to city and county publications is currently available by authoring agency and title only.
-Librarians are available to aid in locating materials in these areas.
+TCCL's federal, state, and local publications are included in the library's online catalog.
+Librarians in the Research Center are available to aid in locating materials in these areas.

 Public access to FDLP and State of Oklahoma information on the Internet and in other electronic formats is free of charge, though printing fees do apply.
 The use of library computers to access electronic formats is defined in the Library's Computer Use Policy.
 Tulsa City-County Library does use filtering software on all of its workstations and WiFi network.